shubhamkumarjha123/py_codes/folder/Roll dice in such a way that every time you get the same number .md

-# Roll dice in such a way that every time you get the same no. on it.
+# Roll dice in such a way that every time you get the same no on it.

 ```python